TechPenguineer/Onya/extention/vsc/README.md

 ## Known Issues

-Syntax highlighting not working
+Not all syntax highlighting added

 ## Release Notes

-Inital release for simple autocomplete
+Added more syntax highlighting for variables, functions, methods, and comments